RobotoSkunk/zen-better-findbar/readme.md

 # Better Find Bar

-Improves the find bar by matching the browser theme, making it floating and adding more customization.
+Improves the find bar, making it floating with theme match and customization.